IceZin/EmailSenderPy/README.md

 # EmailSenderPy
-A program wich is able to send emails via python.
+A program which is able to send emails via python.
 Modules: Kivy, mime, smtplib, pymysql

 Made by: Victor Hugo Garzo Prado